Available on: Personal, Professional, Business plans

 Connecting to Zendesk

-Once you've created and configured a form that, at a minimum, has an input named "_replyto" or "email", you can connect to Zendesk using the Zendesk Plugin.
+Once you've created and configured a form that, at a minimum, has an input named "email", you can connect to Zendesk using the Zendesk Plugin.
 To do so, first go to the Plugins tab of your form.
 Then click the Zendesk Plugin button.

 You'll need to specify the subdomain of your Zendesk account, and then sign in using your administrator username and password.